hyperhq/blog.hyper.sh/blog/source/learn-hyper_-by-examples-data-volume.md

 ```

 > **NOTE:**
-> For full usage of `hyper volume create` command, please check the [Hyper_ official cli guide](https://docs.hyper.sh/Reference/CLI/volume_create.html).
+> For full usage of `hyper volume create` command, please check the [Hyper.sh official cli guide](https://docs.hyper.sh/Reference/CLI/volume_create.html).

 ## Conclusion

 Persistent volume storage is important for container clouds since traditional OS level container volumes tend to be bound to the local directory of their hosts.
-But in Hyper_ cloud, volumes are implemented with a mature distributed file system directly since there are no shared hosts.
-We strongly recommend that you preserve valuable data in a Hyper_ volume and maintain them carefully with the help of Hyper_ cloud.
+But in Hyper.sh cloud, volumes are implemented with a mature distributed file system directly since there are no shared hosts.
+We strongly recommend that you preserve valuable data in a Hyper.sh volume and maintain them carefully with the help of Hyper.sh cloud.

 Thanks for following along in this "Learn Hyper By Examples" blog series.
-You should now be familiar with some of the most important features of Hyper_ cloud,  including: "How to use hyper cli", "How to deploy applications to Hyper_ cloud", "How to link containers",  and "How to manage container's persistent data".
+You should now be familiar with some of the most important features of Hyper.sh cloud,  including: "How to use hyper cli", "How to deploy applications to Hyper.sh cloud", "How to link containers",  and "How to manage container's persistent data".
-We hope you have enjoyed this blog series and please continue to explore more of the Hyper_  cloud features on  [Hyper_](https://console.hyper.sh/register)!
+We hope you have enjoyed this blog series and please continue to explore more of the Hyper.sh  cloud features on  [Hyper.sh](https://console.hyper.sh/register)!